readyapi/cligenius/docs/tutorial/commands/one-or-multiple.md

 {!../docs_src/commands/index/tutorial001.py!}
 ```

-**Types** is smart enough to create a CLI application with that single function as the main CLI application, not as a command/subcommand:
+**Cligenius** is smart enough to create a CLI application with that single function as the main CLI application, not as a command/subcommand:

 <div class="termy">